www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 It can be used as a starting point for new projects, because of its minimal content.
 ## Preparations
+> Add dependency to your project in order to use the Generic Allocator.

 If you want to use the bleeding edge version of this project, you need to [build it locally](../../../../../../../../../../CONTRIBUTING.md).
 After this you can add the corresponding dependency to your project: